anna-savchenko/kubernetes-docs/pages/k8s/cni-canal.md

 toc: False
 ---

-"Canal" is a shorthand for saying "Calico and Flannel", a common practise which sets up Calico to handle policy management and Flannel to manage the network itself.
+"Canal" is a shorthand for saying "Calico and Flannel", a common practice which sets up Calico to handle policy management and Flannel to manage the network itself.
 This combination brings in Calico's support for the NetworkPolicy feature of Kubernetes, while utilizing Flannel's UDP-based network traffic to provide for an easier setup